The Protection of Personal Information (POPI) Act was first announced in November 2013 and will be enacted during 2018.

 Healthcare professionals also acquire other personal information about their patients.
 In my case it might be mental health diagnoses while other health providers keep personal medical histories.

-As a healthcare professional I already have an obligation to maintain client confidentiality and could lose my registration if I share information without consent.
+As a healthcare professional I have an existing obligation to maintain client confidentiality and could lose my registration if I share information without consent.

-If any personal information is accessed or published from a personal electronic device (such as an ipad, laptop, or smartphone), digital storage devices (such as an external hard drive, or Dropbox or iCloud) it may result in harm or defamation for patients.
+If your patient's personal information is accessed or published from a personal electronic device (such as an ipad, laptop, or smartphone) or digital storage devices (such as an external hard drive, or Dropbox or iCloud) it may result in harm or defamation for patients.

 In such a case you, as the healthcare professional or staff member, will be held responsible, whether the loss was intentional or not!
 As the responsible party, healthcare professionals need to ensure that personal information is protected.